Gorski4123/openhiun.github.com/_posts/2013-11-15-php-session-on-aws.md

 session.save_path = "/sessions"
 {% endhighlight %}

 This is the problem.
-You can permission them to 777 for just test.
-OR maybe folder is dosen't exist.
+You may see different directory at ``session.save_path`` You can permission them to 777 for php can write session on this directory. or create folder when destination folder is not exist.

-To successfully save session data, Create folder and make 777 permission by following commends.
+The result is to successfully save session data, Create folder and make 777 permission by following commends.

 {% highlight php %}
 $ mkdir /sessions